Curb Appeal: 12 Ideas For Upgrading Your Home’s Appearance

 A well-lit home can increase curb appeal because it can brighten a home’s exterior and show that there are signs of life inside.
 Replacing your exterior lighting fixtures is a great way to update your home’s look and make your house look more welcoming.
 After updating the exterior’s lighting fixtures, make sure to leave the entryway lights on at night to illuminate your yard and keep your home aglow.

 10. Create A Seating Area

 Adding seating to your porch will not only boost your home’s curb appeal, it’ll also give you and your family a nice place to relax.
 If you’re thinking about creating a sitting area on your porch, you have so many options for seating.
 You could implement porch swings, benches or tables and chairs.

 If your home’s exterior is looking a little outdated, consider updating your walkway to give it a new look.
 Updating your walkway can make your home more inviting and bring more visitors inside.
 You can level-up your walkway by adding flowers along the side, or by rebricking or restoning it.

 12. Pave The Driveway

-If a bumpy or broken driveway is taking the focus away from your house, paving it could take your curb appeal from a 0 to a 10.
+If a bumpy or broken driveway is taking the focus away from your house, paving it could take your curb appeal from a zero to a ten.
 Fresh pavement can brighten up your home’s exterior and make your house look younger, too.
 Plus, it’s sure to attract families and other potential home buyers who might be looking to spend a lot of time outside.

 The Bottom Line: What The ‘Before And After’ Curb Appeal Transformation Can Do For You